JoelRaymond/automated-exercise-generation/Templates.md

   - Optional input of largest border (varying difficulty)
   - Two types of borders (overlapping and non-overlapping)
   - Generation algorithm:

+For all:
-  1. Take string length and largest border size as input, along with choice of overlapping or non-overlapping longest border.
+  1. Take string length, largest border size as input (at most string length-1 for overlapping and (string length-1) // 2 for non-overlapping) and overlapping or non-overlapping. (if border too long --> change to overlapping or throw error if already overlapping)
-  2. Choose three random characters from {A, C, G, U, T} to
+  2. Choose three random characters from {A, C, G, U, T} to represent the alphabet. (may want to make it variable from three chosen)

-  3. Generate longest border: Non-overlapping: border-length string inserted at random locations, less than the size of the string; Overlapping: overlap last and first letter in border-length string
-  4. Fill in random letters from the alphabet until string is required length.
-  5. Repeat 2-4 for each exercise.
+Non-overlapping:
+  1. Generate longest border: Generate a random string from alphabet of size largest border and place it at the start of the string.
+Randomly pick and index between the length of the starting longest border and the last index - length of the longest border.
+Insert the generated longest border at this index.
+  2. Insert remaining random letters so that the value after the last longest borders cannot be the same (do these first).
+  3. Once string is full, check that the number of occurances of the longest border is only 2, otherwise change a random letter of any other ones.
+  4. Run KMP on it to get border table.

+Overlapping (simple iterative approach):
+  1. Get the overlap length: if longest border > (string length - 1) // 2 then (longest border length-1)//2 > overlap length >= longest border length - ((string length - 1) // 2) else it is 1 <= overlap length < (longest border length - 1) // 2.
+  2. Generate a random string of size overlap and place it at the start and end of the longest border.
+Fill in the middle with random characters if required, giving the longest border.
+  3. Insert longest border at the beginning of the string, followed by the middle of the border and the and the overlap.
+  4. Follow steps 2-4 from non-overlapping.

+Overlapping (recursive approach):